Samsung/tizen-docs/docs/application/web/tutorials/sec-privileges.md

 The Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
 For more information, see [Verifying Privilege Usage](../../tizen-studio/web-tools/privilege-checker.md).

+The API version restriction of privileges are deprecated since platform version 5.0.
+So, if you are develeoping an app with an earlier API version and need information about supported version, see [this page](./old-versioned-sec-privileges.md).
+The page does not include privileges issued after 4.0.

 <a name="API"></a>
 ## Web API Privileges